Early/Phase I Orthodontics Columbus

 What Appliances Are Used in Phase 1 Orthodontics?

-Phase 1 treatment can involve the use of use various appliances.
+Phase 1 treatment can involve the use of various appliances.
 Here are a few examples:

 Is Phase 1 Orthodontics Painful?